Spit Card Game (Rules and Instructions)

 • Using only one hand and always moving a single card at a time, transfer the cards from your stockpiles to either of the spit piles in the center.

-• To move your card, it must form a sequence with the top card on the spit pile (i.e., your card’s rank is either one card higher (6 on 5) or lower (4 on 5) than the top card of the pile)
+• To move a card, it must form a sequence with the top card on the spit pile (i.e., your card’s rank is either one card higher (6 on 5) or lower (4 on 5) than the top card.)

 • In Spit, you can forget about the suit or color of the cards – they are irrelevant.